‘Too scared’: How Nepal violence is still hurting India border trade

 “The political turmoil has left people too scared to go back to spending money normally.
 They are worried the violence could erupt again,” said Suresh Kumar, who runs a shop of ladieswear in Raxaul.
 “They have restricted their shopping to daily requirements.”

-Even though Dashain, Nepal’s biggest festival, is coming up next week from October 2 to October 15, traders fear that they are staring at severe losses.
+Even though Dashain, Nepal’s biggest festival, is coming up, traders fear that they are staring at severe losses.
+This year, it is going to be celebrated from October 2 to October 15.

 “People generally come here to buy new clothes and other items during the festival, but the current situation will certainly reduce the magnitude of the grand celebrations, which will affect our business badly,” said Raj Kumar Gupta, secretary of Raxaul Chamber of Commerce and Industries, a trade body.